Reflecting on New England

 I also found an excellent art gallery supporting work from Cuba.
 Make sure to visit!

 New England is a special area of the United States.
 It is deeply historical, educated and culturally vibrant.
 Each state has its own energy and attitude, yet New Englanders collectively managed to mix state, regional and national pride with a warm and generally open hospitality.

 It is not a cheap place to travel – one of the reasons a tour offers outstanding value.

-I was pleased to visit during spring / summer.
+Spring – summer was a very pleasing time to visit New England.
 Weather is changeable, and hot days can be too humid for me, but with abundant beaches and good infrastructure, everything is comfortable.